Aviah/one-click-django-server/README.md

 2. To use the cache: from django.core.cache import cache, and then cache.set, cache.get etc (see home/views.py)

 Note: django provides many other caching options, multiple caches, etc. see docs.

+## Web servers:

+1. Runserver: Develop and test with django development server, on 127.0.0.1:8000.
+When DEBUG=True, everything is served with this server.
+2. Nginx,Apache: Nginx passes the python code to the Apache (with mod_wsgi) proxy, and serves the static files, media and uploads directly directly.
+See